Skip to main content

 No, skimmed milk is not applicable, since it contains biotin which would be detected by Strep-Tactin® AP, and thus produces high background.
 Please use BSA.

-Yes, you can use nitrocellulose instead of PVDF.
+Yes, you can use PVDF instead of nitrocellulose.
 Please keep in mind that PVDF leads to higher background compared to nitrocellulose.

 1. Please always include a positive and a negative control to check if the antibody or Strep-Tactin® conjugate is functional.